THE LEVEL 2 AWARD IN HEALTH AND SAFETY IN THE WORKPLACE COURSE

 Everyone in the workplace, no matter the industry, is required to take sufficient and appropriate health and safety training.
 This Level 2 training course is suitable for workers of all abilities and is intended as a ‘foundation’ level course, designed to maintain learners’ health and safety knowledge.

-Consists of 5 core units, concluded by a final exam:
+The Level 2 Award in Health and Safety in the workplace course consists of 5 core units, concluded by a final exam:

 UNIT 2 – KNOWING THE LAW